unlight/asmt-javascript-questions/README.md

 - In your opinion, which artefact is unnesessary in SCRUM?
 - What software development techniques are you using on your project and what other techniques do you know?
 - In which case do you use Agile methodologies and in which case Waterfall methodology?
+- Lets imagine that you are a scrum master.
+What will you do, if customer wants to implement a brand new feature right now, and your team is in the middle of current sprint?

 ### Other
 - Please, name the basic steps of software development process